co-cart/co-cart/NEXT_CHANGELOG.md

 ## Improvements and Tweaks

 - Fetch total count of all carts in session once when displaying the status under "WooCommerce -> Status".
-- Plugin Suggestions now returns results better the first time it's viewed.
-- Sub-menus in the WordPress dashboard now load faster.
-No redirects.
-- Error responses are now softer to prevent fatal networking when a request fails.
 - Monetary values improved and return all as a float value for better compatibility with JS frameworks.
 [See developers section for more](#developers).
 - Optimized products API response and updated schema.
 - All endpoints with schema now have proper schema title for proper identification.
-- The callback for cart update endpoint now passes the controller class so we don't have to call it a new.
 - Caching of same item added to cart no longer loses previous custom price set before and has not changed.
-- Store API only returns the version, routes and link to documentation if "WP_DEBUG" is true.
-- Deprecated action hooks and filters return messages if actually triggered.

 ## Security